 DJJ is accepting applications now for “Member Volunteer Management Systems Capacity Builder” (Ventura and Stockton locations) and “Member Volunteer Systems Management Designer.

-To learn more about how to become a DJJ VISTA Member, complete the My AmeriCorps Profile and Application (link opens new tab).
+To learn more about how to become a DJJ VISTA Member, complete the My AmeriCorps Profile and Application found on their website.

 The deadline to apply is Oct.
 14, 2019.